kushkul/algos-and-ds/README.md

 # Algorithms and Data Structures
-Contains my implementation of some algorithms and data structure problems in Python
+This repo contains my implementation of some Algorithms and Data Structure problems in Python.